Charges: Mall Of America Suspected Shooter Purchased 'Ghost Gun' Online

 Jonathan Ortiz, assistant special agent in charge for the St. Paul division for the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, said these untraceable weapons are connected to violent crime across the country, but the local office hasn’t come across as many in the Twin Cities or Minnesota.

 “A privately made firearm is a completely legal item.
-We don’t regulate citizens making firearms for their own reasons,” Ortiz said.
+We don’t regulate citizens making firearms for their own reasons,” said Ortiz.
 “What’s illegal is to use that firearm or any other firearm in violent crime.
 That’s when we step in.”

 That the gun used in the Mall of America shooting had no serial number attached to it didn’t hinder the department’s investigation, Seifert said.
-He and other officers worry less about tracking the guns and more about individuals who can’t lawfully possess a weapon, but can obtain one anyway by assembling it on their own.
+Hee and other officers worry less about tracking the guns and more about individuals who can’t lawfully posess a weapon, but can obtain one anyway by assembling it on their own.

+“People who are ineligible to own or possess firearms can go online and buy one of these build kits,” he said.
+“And if they’re willing to do a little bit of the work, the final assembly will have a perfectly functioning firearm when in fact if they tried to buy it through legitimate means would be ineligible or disqualified.”

+Ten states have laws restricting use of the so-called ghost guns, according to the Giffords Law Center To Prevent Gun Violence, an organization led by former Arizona Congresswoman Gabrielle Giffords who was shot in the head during an event with constituents in 2011.